Finkelstein first deployed an E-Rate-funded CACHEBOX in 2016 as part of a broader network overhaul.

 Teachers at The Mary Louis Academy complained of constant video-buffering in class.
 With 800+ tablets and a pro-BYOD policy, huge demand for software updates was consuming internet capacity, slowly downloading through school hours.

 With CACHEBOX the Academy is meeting multiple demands simultaneously from just a single download - and doing it much faster.The Solution

-At Des Moines, Apple, iOS, Windows, Chromebook, Android and even BYOD devices constantly access the network.
-When they independently need to update software, the resulting congestion can clog the network.
+At Des Moines, Apple, iOS, Windows, Chromebook, Android and even BYOD devices constantly accessed the network.
+When they independently needed to update software, the resulting congestion could clog the network.
 CACHEBOX is the only schools-focused cache that can handle all this content in one easy-to-use appliance.The Solution